-"Many know the story of our great-great-great grandfather, Charles Nelson -- the pioneering founder of Nelson’s Green Brier Distillery and the leading producer of Tennessee Whiskey in America in the late 1800s," says Charlie Nelson, "but few know about Louisa, his devoted and hard working wife who assumed control of the family business after his death in 1891, until Prohibition forced her to shutter it in 1909.
+"Many know the story of our great-great-great grandfather, Charles Nelson.
+Charles was the pioneering founder of Nelson’s Green Brier Distillery and the leading producer of Tennessee Whiskey in America in the late 1800s.
+However, few know about his devoted and hard-working wife, Louisa, who assumed control of the family business after his death in 1891.
+Unfortunately, prohibition forced her to close the doors of the distillery in 1909.
 At the time, she was one of the only women ever to have run a commercial distillery.
-In addition being a powerful business owner, Louisa Nelson was a woman who refrained from judging others, a characteristic exemplified by her consistent leadership in employing disabled and minorities.
-Today, her foundation and business model remains a driving force in our own practices, and we named the big copper still that anchors our production floor 'Miss Louisa,' in her honor."
+In addition to being a powerful business owner, Louisa Nelson displayed enlightened leadership that benefited the entire community.
+Today, her foundation and business model remain a driving force in our own practices." - Charlie Nelson

-To celebrate each of them, Nelson's Green Brier Distillery will make a significant donation to a local charity of her choosing.
+To commemorate Louisa's role in the brand's history, the Louisa Nelson Awards are given to three Nashville area women who embody the characteristics of their ancestor: women of achievement, vision, and inspiration.
+To celebrate each award recipient, Nelson's Green Brier Distillery will make a significant donation to a local charity of her choosing.